kyverno/kyverno/documentation/installation.md

 To run controller in this mode you should prepare a TLS key/certificate pair for debug webhook, then start controller with kubeconfig and the server address.

 1. Run `scripts/deploy-controller-debug.sh --service=localhost --serverIP=<server_IP>`, where <server_IP> is the IP address of the host where controller runs.
-This scripts will generate a TLS certificate for debug webhook server and register this webhook in the cluster. it also registers a CustomResource policy.
+This scripts will generate a TLS certificate for debug webhook server and register this webhook in the cluster.
+It also registers a CustomResource policy.

 2. Start the controller using the following command: `sudo kyverno --kubeconfig=~/.kube/config --serverIP=<server_IP>`